subfuzion/fargate-chat/README.md

 ### Create the Redis lead and service definition

 Lets now create a redis container in our fargate cluster.
-Open the cloudformation console and load the **_redis-lead.yml_** template.
+Open the CloudFormation console and load the **_redis-lead.yml_** template.

 Take a look in the ECS console and under Task Definitions you should now see defined a new task called redis-lead.
 Check the tick box and under actions choose **_Create Service_**.